Probing departures from $\Lambda$CDM by late-time datasets: Results

+We also observe that in the cases of the $\omega$CDM and o$\omega$CDM models, the predicted value of $\omega$ in each case, $\omega_0 > -1$, shows a deviation from $\omega = -1$.
+However, in the o$\omega$CDM model, when we consider the combination CC + DESI DR2, we obtain $\omega_0 \approx -1$, which is close to the $\Lambda$CDM prediction.
+We also observe that in both cases the inclusion of different SNe Ia catalogs (Pantheon$^{+}$, DES-Dovekie, and Union3) shows a larger deviation from $\omega = -1$ compared to the CC + DESI DR2 combination alone.

-Figs.~\ref{fig_2d}, \ref{fig_2e}, \ref{fig_2f}, \ref{fig_2g}, and \ref{fig_2h} show the $\omega_0-\omega_a$ planes for the $\omega_0\omega_a$CDM, Logarithmic, Exponential, JBP, and BA models, respectively.
+Panels (d)–(h) of Fig~\ref{fig_2} show the $\omega_0-\omega_a$ planes for the $\omega_0\omega_a$CDM, Logarithmic, Exponential, JBP, and BA models, respectively.
 These provide important insights into the nature of dark energy.
-Each model predicts $\omega_0 > -1$ and $\omega_a < 0$ for each combination of DESI DR2 datasets with CC and different calibrations of SNe~Ia, showing the deviation from the predictions $\Lambda$CDM characterized by $(\omega_0 = -1, \omega_a = 0)$.
-The preference values of $\omega_0$ and $\omega_a$ show evidence of a dynamical dark energy scenario characterized by $\omega_0 > -1$, $\omega_a < 0$ and $\omega_0 + \omega_a < -1$, corresponding to a Quintom-B–type behavior \cite{cai2025quintom,ye2025hints}.
-Fig.~\ref{fig_2i} shows the $\Delta-\Omega_m$ plane for the GEDE model.
-It is crucial to note that, in each case, the GEDE model predicts a negative value of $\Delta$, indicating an injection of dark energy at high redshifts.
-Indeed, these results deviate from those reported by \cite{lodha2025desi,lodha2025extended,chaudhary2025evidence}, since they consider the CMB in their analysis.
-Thus, one can also see the effect of late-time measurements on the predicted value of $\Delta$.
+Each model predicts the values in the $\omega_0 > -1$ and $\omega_a < 0$ quadrant for each combination of DESI DR2 datasets with CC and different SNe~Ia calibrations, showing the preference for dark energy characterized by $\omega_0 > -1$, $\omega_a < 0$, and $\omega_0 + \omega_a < -1$, corresponding to a Quintom-B type behavior \citep{cai2025quintom,ye2025hints}, where the dark energy equation-of-state parameter transitions from $\omega < -1$ in the past to $\omega > -1$ at the present epoch.